15 Java Fundamentals | Arrays in Java | By Dummy for Dummies

 Tasks

-CLOSING That's it for Arrays in Java.
-Arrays like "Variable of variables".
-Where we can store multiple data of same type and run many operations on it.
+That's it for Arrays in Java.
+Arrays are like "Variables of variables" where we can store multiple data of the same type and run many operations on them.